Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

 22. A company is trying to analyze the costs applied to their AWS account recently.
 Which of the following provides them the most granular data about their AWS costs and usage?
     - A. Amazon Machine Image.
-    - B. AWS Cost Explorer.
+    - B. AWS Cost Explorer. [provides visualizations and trends of your spending but not specific]
-    - C. AWS Cost & Usage Report.
+    - C. AWS Cost & Usage Report. [more detailed]
     - D. Amazon CloudWatch.

     <details markdown=1><summary markdown='span'>Answer</summary>